cotterman/Astro250_Python-for-Data-Scientists/hw08-GUIs-cotterman/README.txt

     #sudo aptitutde install python-traits
     #sudo aptitutde install python-traitsui
     #sudo aptitude install python-wxtools (I appeared to already have python-wxgtk2.8)
+#Also uses urllib, which I installed for a previous assignment

+#Code does all that was requested!
+GUI should be self-explanatory.

 ####################### Lessons Learned #######################################